Georgia travel guide

 If you’re a British national living in Georgia, you should seek medical advice from your local healthcare provider.
 Information about COVID-19 vaccines used in the national programme where you live, including regulatory status, should be available from local authorities.

 Public service halls and community centres will shortly start issuing COVID vaccination certificates, in addition to those issued by hospitals.
 These are free of charge.
 If you need proof of having been vaccinated against COVID in Georgia in order to travel abroad, your vaccination certificate will need to be endorsed by an apostille stamp (legal verification).
 This chargeable service will be available at public service halls and community centres.
 You will still need to check the entry regulations of the country you wish to visit to find out if a Georgian COVID certificate is valid for entry.

 For information on financial support you can access whilst abroad, visit our financial assistance guidance.

 If you need urgent consular assistance, contact your nearest British embassy, high commission or consulate.
 All telephone numbers are available 24/7.

-The political situation in Georgia is generally calm, although demonstrations and rallies, particularly on Rustaveli Avenue in Tbilisi, as well as in other large towns do take place at short notice.
-These can escalate without warning.
+The political situation in Georgia is generally calm, but there is heightened tension in connection with local elections on 2 October.
+This may result in demonstrations or protests, in particular around Rustaveli Avenue in central Tbilisi and at Tbilisi airport, as well as in other large towns.
+These could escalate without warning.
 You should check local media, stay away from any large gatherings and demonstrations and follow the advice of local authorities.